 - Structural Program Element Unique educational components that provide a common structure for each of our initiatives.
-They are: Science Programs and Experiences, Mentoring, and Tools for Success. - Student Initiative Cohesive programming that involves students and their teachers, typically within school-based instructional settings, to ensure every student in our school-shed is engaged in quality hands-on science, through which they believe that science is something they can do and a scientist is someone they can be.
-The Student Initiative builds upon the goals of the Community Initiative and aims to inspire students to BELIEVE. - Tools for Success Skills that are fostered and/or resources that are available for students to help them overcome obstacles on their paths to science leadership.
+They are: Science Programs and Experiences, Mentoring, and Tools for Success. - Tools for Success Skills that are fostered and/or resources that are available for students to help them overcome obstacles on their paths to science leadership.
 They include critical thinking skills and aspects of social-emotional learning fostered through our programming, guided reflection, and external resources such as college application workshops, and individual guidance through formal mentoring relationships.